bharlow/fm-webdirect-custom/README.md

 * Released under the MIT license
 * https://github.com/bharlow/fm-webdirect-custom/blob/master/LICENSE.txt

-FileMaker is a trademark of FileMaker, Inc., registered in the U.S.and other countries.
+FileMaker is a trademark of FileMaker, Inc., registered in the U.S. and other countries.
 FileMaker WebDirect is a trademark of FileMaker, Inc.

 Detect.js: User-Agent Parser (https://github.com/darcyclarke/Detect.js) is Dual licensed under the MIT and GPL licenses.